 - Move more.
 In the short term, increasing physical activity to increase energy seems counterintuitive.
 In the long term, it works.
 You don’t have to be a marathoner to see benefits.
 Just start where you are and do more.
 If you don’t exercise, walk around the block and gradually work up from there.
 Your goal should be to get 30 minutes of brisk activity on five days a week for a total of at least 150 minutes per week.
 You don’t have to do all 30 minutes at once.
 Three 10-minutes hikes in a day works too.
 If you try to do too much too fast, you might get hurt, so start slowly and stick with it.
 Get more tips on getting healthier through physical activity.

 - Eat smart.
 Eat a variety of fresh fruit and veggies; the vitamins and minerals they contain are good for your body.
 If you need a quick snack during the day, keep a serving or two of your favorite fruit or vegetable handy wherever you are.
 Avoid big meals with too much salt, sugar and saturated fat; high-calorie foods with very little nutrients can leave you feeling groggy.
 Eating smaller amounts and more frequent nutrient-rich meals will help balance your blood sugar levels over the course of the day, helping you feel more alert and energetic.
 Whole grain fiber-rich foods are a great filler-upper.
 Fiber causes food to stay in your stomach longer, so you feel full longer than with quick fixes like coffee, high-calorie energy bars and candy — which rely on caffeine and sugar — and can lead to feelings of energy spikes and crashes.
 Drink lots of water, too.
 Dehydration reduces energy levels.
-Read our 5 Goals to Eating Healthy.
+Learn how to eat healthy.

 - Sleep.
 How much is enough?
 Each person is different.
 Most adults need around seven hours, but you may need more.
 You need quality sleep, too.
 If you have sleep apnea, a condition that causes you wake up many times during the night, you won’t get the quality sleep you need and may feel sleepy all day.
 Heavy snoring is a major sign of sleep apnea.
 If your spouse or partner says you snore or that you periodically stop breathing for brief periods during sleep, tell your doctor.
 Sleep apnea can put you at risk for stroke.